Introduction to pysheds#

 Conditioning the elevation data#

-• Pits and Depressions consist of cells or larger regions of cells for which every surrounding cell is at a higher elevation.
+• Depressions consist of groups of cells for which every surrounding cell is at a higher elevation.

 • Flats consist of cells at which every surrounding cell is at the same elevation or higher.

-The presence of depressions and flats means that water will aggregate there and will not move downwards which would be a problem.
+The presence of pits, depressions and flats means that water will aggregate there and would not move downwards.
+This would be unrealistic in most natural terrains, because water would eventually find a way to flow out of such areas, either by overflowing or by eroding a channel.

-These artifacts need to be removed before the datasets can be used.
-By applying the following code, the affected pixels will get the values of their surrounding ones.
+Therefore, these artifacts need to be removed before the datasets can be used.
+By applying the following code, the affected pixels will get the values of their surrounding ones, so that water can flow through them.
+This process is called filling the DEM.
+Filling depressions is more computationally intensive than filling pits.

 pit_filled_dem = grid.fill_pits(dem)